MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Arc resource bridge is offline

-If the resource bridge is offline, this is typically due to a networking change in the infrastructure, environment or cluster that stops the appliance VM from being able to  communicate with its counterpart Azure resource.
+Networking changes in the infrastructure, environment or cluster can stop the appliance VM from being able to communicate with its counterpart Azure resource.
 If you're unable to determine what changed, you can reboot the appliance VM, collect logs and submit a support ticket for further investigation.

 ### Remote PowerShell isn't supported